RickRomig/FnLoC/README.md

             31, 31, 30, 31, 30, 31 };
             /* also counted as two lines of code (the first and last lines) */

-3. Conditional statements and for loops without braces and only one statement following are counted as one line of code.
+3. Conditional statements, for loops and while loops without braces and only one statement following are counted as one line of code.

         if ( condition )
                 action;